codingfriend1/quasar-ssr-template/README.md

 ![Quasar Framework logo](https://cdn.rawgit.com/quasarframework/quasar-art/863c14bd/dist/svg/quasar-logo-full-inline.svg)

-# Quasar Framework Default App Template
+# Quasar Framework Server Side Rendering Template
-> Default Starter Kit for a Quasar Framework Project.
+> Server side rendering starter kit built in Feathersjs for a Quasar Framework Project.
 Compatible with Quasar v0.9+

 ## Usage
 Use Quasar CLI to generate a new project using this template: